M64GitHub/libtsprites/README.md

 It is assumed, that the terminal supports: UTF-8 unicode, 24 bit colors, and is set-up with a proper monospaced font.
 Tests so far were done on `kitty` on gnu/linux, the `gnome-terminal` (Ubuntu default), and `kitty` on the mac.
-Those for sure work well and fast.
-mac note: `iTerm2` also "works" (technically), but has shown to be very slow.
+Those for sure work well and fast. `iTerm2` on the mac also "works" (technically), but has shown to be very slow.
-I can not recommend it.
 A note about nerd-fonts (https://www.nerdfonts.com/font-downloads) shall be given here as well.